ademolahh/Blockhead-Documentation/README.md

 The `amountDepositedByPayer` will be used to check the amount sent to the wallet by the payer.
 This is preferred over `address(this).balance` simply because a random wallet could send POL(matic) to the wallet resulting in inconsistencies.
 This will be duly handled.

 The functions below handles the deposit and withdrawal of value.
-They perform necessary checks, which involve allowing only the authorized withdrawals and verifying the current status of an invoice before send out.
+They perform necessary checks, which involve allowing only the authorized withdrawals and verifying the current status of an invoice before it is sent out.

 ```typescript
 function deposit() payable external;